ece106/tomatocan/README.md

 3. Redistribution of the entire code repository is not permitted.
 Use of the entire code repository is encouraged, but only for developers and their mentees who are using it for the specific educational purposes endorsed by RoleModel Enterprises, LLC.

 4. Neither the name of CrowdPublish.TV, RoleModel Enterprises, LLC, nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

-RoleModel Enterprises, LLC, will use the code to empower the community of authors and artists who own their rights.
-Other individuals and organizations may use the code for educational purposes only.

 This software is provided by the copyright holders and contributors "as is" and any express or implied warranties, including, but not limited to the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
 In no event shall the copyright owner of contributors be liable for any direct, indirect, incidental, special, exemplary or consequential damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this software, even if advised of the possibility of such damage.